coding4allHQ/coding4all-teacher-handbook/html101/04_html_tags_introduction.md

 # Key goals for the class

-Diving into the meat of the matter, in this class we aim to teach HTML Page structure using four basic content tags:
+Diving into the crux of the matter, in this class we aim to teach HTML Page structure using four basic content tags:

 * Headings
 * Paragraphs